(IDES) INTERIOR DESIGN

 IDES 3213 - Survey of Interiors+Furniture (3)

 Major historical periods and trends in the development of interior design and furniture from Renaissance to present; primary emphasis on principles of aesthetic philosophy and design theory.
-PREREQUISITE: permission of instructor.
+PREREQUISITE: ARCH 1211, 2212, or permission of instructor.

 IDES 3221 - I D Human Factors (3)